GoogleCloudPlatform/functions-framework-dotnet/README.md

 ## Prerequisites

-The Functions Framework for .NET requires the [.NET Core SDK 3.1](https://dotnet.microsoft.com/download).
+The Functions Framework for .NET requires the [.NET 6.0](https://dotnet.microsoft.com/download) or later.

 ## Quickstarts